YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 #.
 Start the Selenium server in the background.

    ``$ java -jar path/to/selenium-server.jar &``
 #.
-Run the unit tests for the framework and client:
+Run the unit tests for the framework and client.
+As we mentioned before, the default
+   browser is Firefox.
+To specify Chrome, you would add the option ``--browser chrome``.

    ``$ ./run.js test -u --path unit --group fw,client,server --reuseSession``
 #.
 You can also run all the functional tests with the below command.